 Genesis 1:1 – “In the beginning God created the heavens and the earth.”
 NKJV

-I had a minister tell me that he believed in God and Jesus but could not accept the account of Genesis 1:1 as the explanation of the universe’s existence.
-I cannot fathom how one can discount the BEGINNING and hope to attain the END spoken of in Scripture.
-The Bible declares, and I believe, that GOD CREATED everything.
-If I disbelieve the first declaration of the Bible how can I believe the remaining proclamations?
+I had a minister tell me that he believed in God and was a follower of Jesus but could not accept the account of Genesis 1:1 as the explanation of the universe’s existence.
+I cannot fathom how one can discount the Beginning and hope to attain the End spoken of in Scripture.
+The Bible declares and I believe that GOD Created everything.
+If I disbelieve the first declaration of the Bible, how can I believe the remaining proclamations?
 If I lose faith at the outset, at what point will my faith be solidified and grounded?

-Most credit Charles Darwin with originating the thought or theory of evolution, but if you examine historical records you will realize that this thought existed long before Darwin’s work in 1859, “The Origin of the Species.”
+Most credit Charles Darwin with originating the thought or theory of evolution, but if you examine the historical record, you will realize that this thought existed long before Darwin’s work in 1859, “The Origin of the Species.”
 Some of the proponents of theories contrary to the Genesis account were: